Benefit of dopamine increase, my personal experience

 How is this neurotransmitter made?

-Dopamine is made from the amino acid tyrosine.
+Dopamine is made from the amino acid tyrosine, however taking a tyrosine supplement is not a helpful way to increase dopamine since the tyrosine can be metabolized also in different paths.
 Once produced, it can, in turn, convert into the brain chemicals norepinephrine and epinephrine.
-The full sequence is: Phenylalanine converts to Tyrosine, then to L-Dopa, followed by Dopamine which in turns converts to Norepinephrine and Epinephrine
+The full sequence is: Phenylalanine converts to Tyrosine, then to L-Dopa, followed by Dopamine which in turns converts to Norepinephrine and Epinephrine.

 When released into the synaptic cleft (the space between brain cells), dopamine is broken down by the enzyme monoamine oxidase (MAO).
 This is an important point to keep in mind since many pharmaceutical drugs take advantage of this reaction.
 In fact, there are drugs that block the activity of MAO, and hence are known as MAO inhibitors.
 There are two types of MAO inhibitors type A and type B. These monoamine oxidase inhibitors can act as antidepressants, and the type B inhibitors are also used to treat Parkinsons disease.
 Selegiline (or deprenyl) is a well-known pharmaceutical MAO type-B inhibitor.